-A student shall become ineligible for CCPG if the student is placed on academic or progress probation, or any combination thereof, for two consecutive primary terms, resulting in a dismissal status.
-Loss of eligibility shall become effective at the first registration opportunity after such determination is made.
+Failure to meet the above standard will result in the removal of CCPG award.
+If the student is placed on academic or progress probation, or any combination thereof, for two consecutive primary terms, resulting in a dismissal status then loss of eligibility will become effective at the first registration opportunity after such determination is made.
 Students will be notified of their placement on academic or progress probation/dismissal no later than thirty days following the end of the term that resulted in the student's placement on probation.